aurelia/framework/doc/article/en-US/contact-manager-tutorial.md

 ERROR [app-router] Error: Script error for "contact-detail"
 ```

 Again, this is because the router is trying to route to the detail screen, but we have not yet created the component.
 So, let's do that next.
-Create a new file named `contact-detail{context.language.fileExtension}` and add the following code:
+Create a new file named `contact-detail${context.language.fileExtension}` and add the following code:

 <code-listing heading="contact-detail${context.language.fileExtension}">
   <source-code lang="ES 2015">